agrawal-d/cph/docs/user-guide.md

     `sys.exit(1)`.
 Some Python environments might return `0` by default even on some logical errors if not specified.

+## File-IO
+In some Online Judge(OJ) environment ,you need redirect your program's standard input and output streams to files.
+This is not convenient for local testing.
+CPH provides another powerful "File-IO" feature.

+### How it Works
+When you enable File-IO, CPH will write a input-file with your specified name and put it into your program's workdir.When your program exit normally, CPH will read the output-file.
+Then it will judge regular or use Custom Checker.

+1.  **Activation**: Click the **File-IO Settings** button in the judge view.
+    This will reveal the configuration area.
+2.  **File Name Configuration**: Enter the **input file name** and **output file name**.(Note, this can't be a full path.
+Otherwise, it will fail.
+But it can be relative.)

 ## Environment

 ## Environment